shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/petgram.md

 }
 ```

-The `handleChange function` sets the user input to the comment variable.
+The `handleChange` function sets the user input to the comment variable:

 ```javascript
 const handleSubmit = (event) => {